For Undergraduate Students

 Faculty Advisor: Prof. Michele Thornton

-We are conducting a sock drive from now until December 9th to make up for the shortage of socks in the shelters during the cold winter months.
+We are conducting a sock drive now to make up for the shortage of socks in the shelters during the cold winter months.
 Socks are the most needed and least donated item in homeless shelters.
 All the socks must be new and can be donated to the box inside the Social Work Office.

 MORE EVENTS COMING SOON!